bkvarda/cdsw-simple-serving/README.md

 # Modeling Lifecycle with ACME Occupancy Detection and Cloudera

-Data science is more than just modeling.
+Daaata science is more than just modeling.
 The complete data science lifecycle also includes data engineering and model deployment.
 This project offers a simplified yet credible example of all three elements, as implemented using [Apache Spark](http://spark.apache.org), the [Cloudera Data Science Workbench](https://www.cloudera.com/products/data-science-and-engineering/data-science-workbench.html),